stan-davis/DX11-Engine-FPS/README.md

 # DX11-Engine-FPS
-A classic Wolfenstein style FPS built in DirectX11.
+A retro style FPS built in DirectX11.
+Created with the aim of learning how to use DirectX.
 University Work.